CardiacModelling/R56Q-modelling/README.md

 - `python cmaesfit.py` and
 - `python cmaesfit.p --mutant 2`

-for WT and R56Q, respectively.
+to generate fits for WT and R56Q, respectively.
 Each of these could take several hours running in parallel, so are best performed using a HPC resource.
 The number of repeats can be reduced from the default 20 using the `--repeats` input argument, although this may not explore the parameter space sufficiently to find a global minimum.
-The default model used, described as `M10` throughout the code, corresponds to the structure shown below (also in manuscript Figure 9A).
+The default model used, described as `M10` throughout the code, corresponds to the structure shown below (taken from manuscript Figure 9).
 The code also supports inference for a C-C-O-I structure hERG model (labelled `CCOI` in the code), which can be toggled by changing the `--model` input argument.

 <img src="https://github.com/CardiacModelling/R56Q-modelling/blob/main/figures/Paper_figures/markov-chain.png">

 Once finished, the results of the CMA-ES optimisation are deposited in [cmaesfits/](https://github.com/CardiacModelling/R56Q-modelling/tree/main/cmaesfits).
 The maximum likelihood estimate parameters for the default runs can be found in `WT-model-M10-fit-staircase1-artefact.txt` and `R56Q-model-M10-fit-staircase1-artefact.txt` for WT and R56Q, respectively.
 Detailed breakdowns of the scores and parameters for each repeat can be found in the accompanying `parameter` and `log` files.
-For convenience, the files used to generate the actual modelling data in the manuscript, along with detailed parameter and score logs, can be found already in [cmaesfits/](https://github.com/CardiacModelling/R56Q-modelling/tree/main/cmaesfits).
+For convenience, the results of the inference used for the actual modelling data in the manuscript, along with detailed parameter and score logs, can be found already in [cmaesfits/](https://github.com/CardiacModelling/R56Q-modelling/tree/main/cmaesfits).

 ### Plotting results

 Most of the plots found in the manuscript are composite plots consisting of multiple, individually-generated panels.
 Nonetheless, these can be generated easily using python scripts provided in [figures/](https://github.com/CardiacModelling/R56Q-modelling/tree/main/figures).
 It is recommended to run the scripts with `--show` to simply check the results on screen, _or_ with `--dpi 300` in order to generate high-quality, publication-standard figures in `.png` format (stored in sub-folders of the [figures/](https://github.com/CardiacModelling/R56Q-modelling/tree/main/figures) directory).
 Where results from a single cell are shown, these correspond to cell 2 for the WT recordings, and cell 5 for R56Q (which can be identified based on the filename).
-In order to quickly, generate all panels for a given figure, bash scripts are provided.
+In order to quickly generate all panels for a given figure, bash scripts are provided.
 If these cannot be executed, simply type `chmod u+x [bash script name].sh` or, alternatively, `chmod u+x *.sh`.

 - Manuscript Figure 9A is a schematic drawing.
 To generate Figure panels 9B-D, run `./figure9-panels.sh`
-- To generate panels for Figures 10-13, run `./figure[figure number]-panels.sh`
+- Similarly, to generate panels for Figures 10-13, run `./figure[figure number]-panels.sh`

-All final, composite figure files (pertaining to the modelling) used in the manuscript are stored in [figures/Paper_figures/](https://github.com/CardiacModelling/R56Q-modelling/tree/main/figures/Paper_figures).
+All final, composite figure files (pertaining to the _in silico_ modelling) used in the manuscript are stored in [figures/Paper_figures/](https://github.com/CardiacModelling/R56Q-modelling/tree/main/figures/Paper_figures).

 ## Acknowledging this work